sempiterna/DA-Toolbox/README.md

 `./da_toolbox.sh`

-By default, this script will store configuration file backups to `/usr/local/src/toolbox`.
+By default, this script will store configuration file backups and software downloads to `/usr/local/src/toolbox`.
 You can change this by editing the `SRCDIR` variable.

 This script should be run as root or a user with root privileges.
 It also works with a menu structure using 2 columns.
 If it detects that the terminal is not wide enough, it will only show one column.
 If only one column is shown, some information may not be visible.